edannenberg/kubler/README.md

 As with most package managers, software in Portage is grouped by categories.
 The category and package name combined form a unique package atom, in our case we want to install `app-misc/figlet`.

 Now manifest the new found knowledge by editing the image's build script located at `mytest/images/figlet/build.sh`.
-Add the package atom to the
-`_packages` variable:
+Add the package atom to the `_packages` variable:

 ```
 _packages="app-misc/figlet"
 ```

 Hit save and switch back to the interactive build container.
-As the image folder is mounted at `/config` in the build container we can do a test run of the build:
+As the image folder is mounted at `/config` in the build container we can do a test run of the first build phase (more on that later):

 ```
 kubler-bob-bash / # kubler-build-root